Frequently Asked Questions

 What can I do in the Sandbox?

-If you're just looking to test basic API responses, you can use the sandbox area on this site without registering your app with us.
-This option is a good choice if you're still experimenting in the early phases of your build or are confident that you won't need real-life testing for your code.
+If you're just looking to try basic API responses without any code, you can use our API Explorer tool on this site.
+This option is a good choice if you're still experimenting in the early phases of your build or are confident that you won't need testing at this stage.

 Testing in my app